privet100/transcendence/README.md

   + Basic front-end will be done by Alexey? (profile page, other pages)
   + Security - probably we meet requirements by we need to validate input and follow some basic security rules on the front-end part.
 * Modules (only that needs some response / comment)
   + User management - I did back-end (almost); but we need profile page with history of games, possibility to change profile data; see statistics of wins and loses - who will be responsible for this part?
-I can do it but I need template of javascript page (single page structure should be already applied)
+I can do it but I need template of js page (single page structure should be already applied)
   + OAuth42 - almost finished by Alexey, please check that all requirements of this module are met/
   + Remote Players - will do Amine
   + LiveChat - is the proccess by me and Anna